 “Real fur garments are much less polluting to manufacture than synthetic faux furs which are made with some of the most toxic chemicals known to man”

-However, thanks to improvements in technology, brands like Ecopel now use eco-friendly fibers to produce faux fur products.
-The company has developed bio-based fibers said to be plant-based and biodegradable.
+However, thanks to improvements in technology, ethical fashion brands like Ecopel now use eco-friendly fibers to produce faux fur products.
+The company has developed bio-based fibers said to be plant-based and biodegradable to resemble real fur.

 The long debate goes on.
 Which is better for the environment?
 Real fur or Faux fur?